 Nourishing ourselves goes way beyond just what we put in our mouth, it includes what enters our minds.

 Nearly everyone has some contact with social media these days whether it’s Twitter or Facebook or Instagram.
 These places are ripe for talk of new diets and weight loss before and after photos.
 Body negativity abounds on social media.

 I find it important to unfollow anything that’s unhelpful to you.
 If it elicits negative feelings about yourself, I beg you to consider deleting or unfollowing.
 Replace these feeds with more body neutral or body positive or health-at-every-size feeds.
 Add stories and images of successful people who look like you and who behave in ways that make you feel good.

 4. Buy clothes you feel comfortable in.

-I am so uncomfortable in tight fitting clothes and I’m not present when I wear them.
-My mind is constantly focused on how others may be seeing me or interpreting my outfit when I’m uncomfortable in the clothes I wear.
-So I recommend going out and going shopping for a few new pieces that make you feel good.
+I am uncomfortable in tight fitting clothes; I’m not present when I wear them.
+My mind constantly focuses on how others may be seeing me.
+Body negativity affects me as I worry how others will interpret my outfit.
+So I recommend shopping for a few new pieces that make you feel good.
 Ignore the numbers and go by how it makes you feel.
-Take a friend with you for support if you need it.
+Ask a friend for support if you need it.
 It does improve your confidence when you wear clothes that really fit you.

 5. Have honest conversations with your loved ones.